Ruby Lee Mill Site

 Ruby Lee Mill Site is located in the Hexie Mountains, in the Mojave Desert.
 The site is within Joshua Tree National Park, in Riverside County, California.
+It is named after Ruby Lee Rule, who filed a lode claim for quartz in 1936.

+Rule signed the land over to A. A. Dietemann and his wife Mable in 1948, who later lost their claim when the site became part of Joshua Tree National Park.
+A. A. Dietemann is best known for his lawsuit against Time Magazine.
+He claimed to heal people with herbs and clay, and Time Magazine published an article calling him a "quack" with facts gathered by reporters who posed as patients.
+This was declared a violation of privacy by the Ninth Circuit Court of Appeals.

 The Ruby Lee Mill was established in 1935.
-A stamp mill is used to crush ore in order to extract minerals.
-This mill was probably used to extract gold and silver.
+A stamp mill may have been used to crush ore in order to extract minerals.
+A report on the site lists trace amounts of gold and silver in quartz veins.

 There are a number of mines in the vicinity.
-Water is needed in the milling process, and there is a nearby well, which is now dry.
-The milling machine is no longer present, but sat on a concrete foundation.
+Water is needed in the milling process.
+There is a nearby well, which was dry by 1974.
+The milling machine is no longer present, but may have sat on a concrete foundation.